danjelito/wse-coco-class-session/README.md

 ## How to Use:

+1. Download attendance files.
-1. Copy all attendance files into directory data/{month}/raw.
+2. Copy all attendance files into directory data/{month}/raw.
-2. Complete the coco trainer data for that month.
+3. Complete the coco trainer data for that month.
-3. Set the configuration on config.py.
+4. Set the configuration on config.py.
-4. Run main.ipynb.
+5. Run main.ipynb.
 This will output two files: raw data per attendance and raw data per session.

 ## Usage: